allenai/genesys/model_discovery/model/library/INDEX.md

 # Baselines and Core Reference Designs (155+)

 Major and latest branches of (autoregressive) model architecture variants after Transformers/GPTs.
 Collected from surveys, popular repos, and recent papers.
 Excluded MoE, Hierarchical and Heterogeneous Architectures, and non-causal models.
 Only consider identical single causal blocks.
 Can use S2 with reference type to build the phylogenetic tree later.
 Do not considering param-sharing like Albert.
+Sheet: https://docs.google.com/spreadsheets/d/1GxMjIY-RZWChS6g03NP9q4kv9tRjvQ9N8ZBkHIPvR1Y/edit?usp=sharing

 ## Collected Varaints (50)